Khoirovoskos/GameNight.jl/README.md

 ## Installation Notes

 These games are implemented in [the Julia language](https://julialang.org/).
-After installing the Julia compiler, download this project and extract the Zip folder into Julia's bin folder.
+After installing the Julia compiler, download this project as a ZIP folder and extract the GameNight.jl-main folder into Julia's bin folder.
+Do not re-name the folder.

 Safehouses and Safehouses Duos rely on the [`gmailr` R package](https://cran.r-project.org/web/packages/gmailr/) and [RCall.jl](https://juliainterop.github.io/RCall.jl/stable/).
 Refer to those packages' respective documentation for installation details.
 The game host will need to replace the client_secret.json file in the assets folder with a Google API key, which can be obtained through developers.google.com.